-Graham Krewinghaus is currently a junior at Brookline High School and has been on the Sagamore since 2018.
-He likes to sleep, play basketball, and make...
+Graham Krewinghaus is currently a senior at BHS and has been on the Sagamore's staff since 2018.
+In his free time, he likes to cook, read plays and learn...

 ILLUSTRATION BY GRAHAM KREWINGHAUS